Leguan16/SmartInvs/README.md

 * Add some Javadocs

 ## Issues
-If you have a problem with the API, or you want to request a feature, make an issue [here](https://github.com/leguan16/SmartInvs/issues).
+If you have a problem with the API, or you want to request a feature, you are welcome to open an issue [here](https://github.com/leguan16/SmartInvs/issues).